audioclassify/CedarAlert/README.md

 sudo systemctl enable vsftpd
 sudo systemctl status vsftpd
 ```
-### Verify FTP Server from a FTP Client (e.g. FileZilla)
+### Verify FTP Server from a FTP Client

-You should now be able to upload files to the FTP Server folder '/home/cedar/ftp/inbox' (('cedar_ftp_path').
+You should now be able to upload files to the FTP Server folder '/home/cedar/ftp/inbox' ('cedar_ftp_path') with a FTP client (e.g. FileZilla).

-The CedarAlert application will analyze new image files from '/home/cedar/ftp/inbox' when the are uploaded.
+The CedarAlert application will analyze new image files from '/home/cedar/ftp/inbox' when they are uploaded.

 The 'ImageHandler()' is recursive, so all folders under '/home/cedar/ftp/inbox' will be included.